nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

       units reference, then the units reference SHALL refer to that units element.

-   3. Where there is an import units element in the CellML Infoset, such that the import units element has a name attribute identical to the units reference, then the units reference SHALL be treated as if the units reference appeared in the imported model, and
+   3. Where there is an import units element in the CellML infoset, such that the import units element has a name attribute identical to the units reference, then the units reference SHALL be treated as if the units reference appeared in the imported model, and